TheSilvered/nest/docs/c_api/c_api-mem.md

 Expands a sized buffer to contain a total amount of characters.

 The buffer is expanded only if needed.
-If the new size is smaller than the current one nothing is done.
-One is added to the size to take into account the NUL character at the end.
+If the new size is smaller than the current one nothing is done. `1` is added to the size to take into account the `NUL` character at the end.

 **Parameters:**